Jim H. Adams

 and Earth's thermodynamics.

-This is based on a Carnot cycle which is a maximally efficient thermodynamic engine.
+This is based on a Carnot cycle which except for quantum thermodynamics is a maximally efficient thermodynamic engine.
+We assume the power of a storm is on average a fixed proportion of this maximum efficiency.
 This means that the power of climate change storms is proportional to temperature difference and not temperature, and goes down with higher temperatures.
+Rainfall associated with higher humidity may increase.
+Temperature rises can have severe consequences such as forest fires.

 Icelandic energy and the EU.